-Figure 2: Examples of pedestrians with symmetrical appearances in different views.
+Fig. 2.
+Examples of pedestrians with symmetrical appearances in different views.

-- 40 in a sliding window.
+of the most commonly used and effective features for capturing local gradient patterns, we adopt this feature to represent each block in a sliding window.
 The similarities among the blocks are measured by the Euclidean distance in the feature space.
 We define the GSS feature as a vector composed of the upper triangular elements of the similarity matrix of the HOG features associated with the blocks.
 However the high dimensionality of GSS may make the computational cost of feature extraction expensive.
-Consider- - 45 ing that some pairs play more important roles than others, we use the Feature Generation Machine (FGM) [9] to perform feature selection.
+Considering that some pairs play more important roles than others, we use the feature generation machine (FGM) [9] to perform feature selection.
 FGM employs a sparse SVM to determine a subset of the feature for classification while retaining the discriminative information.
-As a result, only a few informative pairs are selected to construct the selective GSS feature (SGSS).
-GSS/SGSS is a kind - 50 of HOG based mid-level features, and achieves additional gains from HOG in terms of exploring the association between fragment features.
-For the purpose of improving detection efficiency and effectiveness, our proposed framework for pedestrian detection is a short cascade, which has two levels: the first level is a linear SVM classifier combining with multiscale HOG to efficiently rejects as

-55 many of the negative samples while keeping almost all positive samples to the next stage.
+As a result, only a few informative pairs are selected to construct the selective GSS (SGSS) feature.
+GSS/SGSS is a kind of HOG based mid-level features, and achieves additional gains from HOG in terms of exploring the association between fragment features.
+For the purpose of improving detection efficiency and effectiveness, our proposed framework for pedestrian detection is a short cascade, which has two levels: the first level is a linear SVM classifier combining with multiscale HOG to efficiently reject as many of the negative samples while keeping almost all positive samples to the next stage.
 For the candidate image regions, the HOG features are already computed and reused to produce the corresponding SGSS features.
 At the second level, we combine the HOG feature and the SGSS feature to discriminate true positives.
 We also explore the application of the combined feature associated with different classifiers including linear SVM, histogram intersection kernel based SVM (HIKSVM) and AdaBoost.
 The AdaBoost based cascade achieves the best performance, and is comparable to the state-of-the-art methods on multiple well-known datasets.

-- The main contributions of this work are two-folder: first, according to our observation on the symmetrical characteristics of pedestrian's appearance, we develop the SGSS feature as a mid-level feature capturing the patterns of similarities among local gradient distributions to significantly improve pedestrian detection rate.
-Second, considering that our SGSS feature is computed from HOG, we design a two-level cascade for pedestrian detection, in which the HOG - 70 feature computed on the first level is reused to construct the GSS feature at the second stage.
+The main contributions of this work are twofolds: first, according to our observation on the symmetrical characteristics of pedestrian appearance, we develop the SGSS feature as a mid-level feature capturing the patterns of similarities among local gradient distributions to significantly improve pedestrian detection rate.
+Second, considering that our SGSS feature is computed from HOG, we design a two-level cascade for pedestrian detection, in which the HOG feature computed on the first level is reused to construct the SGSS feature at the second stage.
 Our method is therefore based on the computation of a single low-level feature (the HOG).
 This is an interesting simplification considering that feature extraction is often a computationally costly step in classification approaches.
-Moreover, we show that the proposed approach provides competi- - tive results.
+Moreover, we show that the proposed approach provides competitive results.
 The remainder of this paper is organized as follows.
 In Section 2, we discuss relevant works on feature extraction and discriminative methods for the pedestrian detection problem.
 In Section 3, we provide details on the proposed GSS feature and the corresponding feature selection approach.
 In Section 4, we introduce our cascade of classifiers.
-In Section 5, we provide the imple- - 80 mentation details of the proposed model.
+In Section 5, we provide the implementation details of the proposed model.
 In Section 6, we present experimental results based on the proposed approach, and the comparison results with existing methods are also reported.
 Finally, the conclusion of this paper is presented in Section 7.

-2. Related Work
+2. Related work